Love Grows Stronger in Death: Reception

-The anthology has been critiqued for its unique and captivating stories that explore the complexities of love and loss.
-The contributors' use of language and their ability to weave engaging narratives have been particularly noted.
-Reviewing the anthology for Afrocritik, Chimezie Chika observed that “though this is a small sample of the deluge of writing coming out of Africa, Love Grows Stronger in Death represents, in many ways, the nature of writing being produced by young writers on the continent.”
-Sunday Aikulola of The Guardian criticized the book’s lack of gender balance, saying “Love Grows Stronger in Death is a compelling read, filled with brilliant writing that draw the reader in from start to finish.
+It has been criticized for its unique and interesting stories that address issues about love and death.
+The language used by the authors and their skill in crafting interesting stories have been recognized.
+In reviewing this anthology, Chimezie Chika, in his article published in Afrocritik, stated: “While reviewing this anthology, it became apparent to me that even though this is a small sample of the deluge of writing coming out of Africa, Love Grows Stronger in Death represents, in many ways, the nature of writing being produced by young writers on the continent.”
+Sunday Aikulola, in his review published in The Guardian, criticized the anthology for not having a fair share of women writers: “Love Grows Stronger in Death is a compelling read, filled with brilliant writing that draws the reader in from start to finish.
 It could, however, benefit from a more diverse range of contributors, particularly more female writers.”